techidaily/site-phone-solutions/source/_posts/android-call-history-recovery-recover-deleted-call-logs-from-x50-gt-by-fonelab-android-recover-call-logs.md

 <div class="atpl-post-description-part-3">
 <div class="tpl-content-sub-paragraph-normal">
     <p>
-        Choose <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a> is to choose an easy and safe solution for recovering deleted call history from Android devices, including but not limited to Samsung, HTC, Google, LG, Sony, Moto, OnePlus, Huawei and Xiaomi, etc. What’s more powerful, it can recover deleted contacts from Android, as well as more file types like call logs, text messages, photos, videos, music, WhatsApp and Viber chats, etc.
+        Choose <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a> is to choose an easy and safe solution for recovering deleted call history from Android devices, including but not limited to Samsung, HTC, Google, LG, Sony, Moto, OnePlus, Huawei and Xiaomi, etc. What’s more powerful, it can recover deleted contacts from Android, as well as more file types like call logs, text messages, photos, videos, music, WhatsApp and Viber chats, etc.
     </p>
 </div>
 </div>